TJGermano/tackle_contribution_rate/README.md

 ### Player Play Accumulation
 - `scripts/accumulate_player_plays.py`: This script aggregates the total number of plays for each player and calculates the number of plays within each distance bucket (1 yard, 3 yards, 5 yards) from the ball carrier during tackle events.

+### Player Statistics Calculation
+- `scripts/calculate_player_stats.py`: This script merges the tackles and players data, calculates the total tackles, missed tackles, and assists for each player, and merges this with the distance data.
+It can also export the final dataset to a CSV file.

 ## Usage

 ### Steps to Use the Data Manipulation Script: